COVID and Chest Pain—Patient Case Study

 Ibuprofen was given to the patient for pain control, which successfully alleviated her pain to a manageable level.
 She was discharged home and advised to speak to her primary care provider about arranging follow-up care with a pulmonologist for respiratory therapy to alleviate the air trapping and aid in lung remodeling and healing of the scarred tissue.

-DC’s recent COVID infection complicated her presentation.
-Her personal history of a provoked DVT, her moderate Wells score, and her risk factors for clotting, specifically a recent COVID infection including a 5-day period of being bedbound at home, made pulmonary embolus a primary concern.
-Extensive evidence shows increased rates of venous thromboembolism among hospitalized COVID-19 patients10, 11 and association between COVID-19 and pulmonary emboli.12, 13
+DC’s recent Covid infection complicated her presentation.
+Her personal history of a provoked DVT, her moderate Wells score, and her risk factors for clotting, specifically a recent Covid infection including a five-day period of being bedbound at home, made pulmonary embolus a primary concern.
+Extensive evidence shows increased rates of venous thromboembolism among hospitalized Covid-19 patients10, 11 and association between Covid-19 and pulmonary emboli.12, 13

 Multiple studies have described sex- and gender-based disparities in treatment of PE, resulting in both increased risk of complications and increased all-cause mortality for female PE patients,14–17 although one study also documented lower all-cause mortality among women than men.18 No cause for this disparity in outcome has been confirmed, although some researchers speculate it may have to do with the older average age at presentation of female PE patients.16 The increase in PE rates associated with the global pandemic makes further research into the cause of such disparities even more important.

-DC’s recent COVID infection also necessitated increased concern for cardiac pathology, as did her recent menopause.
-One meta-analysis found that both hypertension (an independent driver of heart disease) and cardiac injury were strongly associated with SARS-CoV-19 infection regardless of gender.19 The same meta-analysis also identified myocarditis as a common cause of death among hospitalized COVID patients and found correlations between levels of cardiac biomarkers (troponin, CK-MB, myoglobin, and BNP) and COVID disease.19
+DC’s recent Covid infection also necessitated increased concern for cardiac pathology, as did her recent menopause.
+One meta-analysis found that both hypertension (an independent driver of heart disease) and cardiac injury were strongly associated with SARS-CoV-19 infection regardless of gender.19 The same meta-analysis also identified myocarditis as a common cause of death among hospitalized Covid patients and found correlations between levels of cardiac biomarkers (troponin, CK-MB, myoglobin, and BNP) and Covid infection.19

-The patient’s symptoms ultimately appeared to be related to the lung damage wrought by COVID.
-While there is no clear consensus on “typical” COVID sequelae, there has been extensive documentation of post-COVID symptomatology since the COVID pandemic began.
-While there is no agreed-upon definition for COVID “long-haulers”, the syndrome has been described most consistently as patients experiencing COVID-related symptoms weeks or months after resolution of the infection.20 One survey found only 10.8% of COVID-19 survivors reported being symptom-free after recovery.21
+The patient’s symptoms ultimately appeared to be related to the lung damage wrought by Covid While there is no clear consensus on “typical” COVID sequelae, there has been extensive documentation of post-infection symptomatology since the COVID pandemic began.
+While there is no agreed-upon definition for Covid “long-haulers”, the syndrome has been described most consistently as patients experiencing Covid-related symptoms weeks or months after resolution of the infection.20 One survey found only 10.8% of Covid-19 survivors reported being symptom-free after recovery.21

-While CT findings are rarely present in COVID patients at initial presentation,22 so-called “long haul” COVID patients have been documented to have signs of lung damage on imaging including scarring, air trapping, and/or pulmonary fibrosis.20-29 Several studies describe CT findings similar to DC’s in COVID patients “in remission,” implying that lung damage may persist despite clinical recovery.25, 27, 29, 30 Other authors recommend standardized pulmonary rehabilitation for COVID patients as a preventative measure24, 31, 32 or routine CT follow-up to evaluate for fibrosis.30
+While CT findings are rarely present in Covid patients at initial presentation,22 so-called “long haul” Covid patients have been documented to have signs of lung damage on imaging including scarring, air trapping, and/or pulmonary fibrosis.20-29 Several studies describe CT findings similar to DC’s in Covid patients “in remission,” implying that lung damage may persist despite clinical recovery.25, 27, 29, 30 Other authors recommend standardized pulmonary rehabilitation for patients with COVID as a preventative measure24, 31, 32 or routine CT follow-up to evaluate for fibrosis.30

 There is limited data on whether this lung damage differs by gender.
-Gu, Ouyang, and Xie et al found no difference in gender distribution of CT lesions in the lungs of COVID positive patients.33 Shang, Xu, and Jiang et al’s study of 307 COVID patients in Jiansu, China found that fibrosis was more commonly found in male patients’ CTs.34 Liu, Liu, and Li et al, however, described an increased number of “atypical” findings on chest CT of 59 pregnant patients with COVID-19; while this study size is small, it suggests a concerning tendency among pregnant patients to have more severe CT findings, and possibly worse resultant scarring caused by COVID-19.35
+Gu, Ouyang, and Xie et al found no difference in gender distribution of CT lesions in the lungs of Covid positive patients.33 Shang, Xu, and Jiang et al’s study of 307 Covid patients in Jiansu, China found that fibrosis was more commonly found in male patients’ CTs.34 Liu, Liu, and Li et al, however, described an increased number of “atypical” findings on chest CT of 59 pregnant patients with Covid-19; while this study size is small, it suggests a concerning tendency among pregnant patients to have more severe CT findings, and possibly worse resultant scarring caused by the Covid virus.35

 - Abate BB, Kassie AM, Kassaw MW, Aragie TG, Masresha SA.
 Sex difference in coronavirus disease (COVID-19): a systematic review and meta-analysis.
 BMJ Open.
 2020;10:e040129.